-Written Communication: [6 hours]
+Written Communication:

 - The usual layout of reports, theses, journal & conference papers.

 - How to write a good abstract for a research output.

-- What should be in the introduction
+- What should be in the introduction?

 - Contents of the main body of a research output.

 - Effective conclusions

 - Writing style

 - Cross-referencing, captions, references

 - Critical review of self and others

 - Design concepts for research posters

-Oral Communication: [6 hours]
+Oral Communication:

-- The usual layout of a research presentation - Slide design for a research presentation - Delivery of a presentation, do's and don'ts - Maintaining the audience's interest.
+- The usual layout of a research presentation

+- Slide design for a research presentation

+- Delivery of a presentation

+- Audience engagement.